mpi-sws-rse/ltltalk-frontend/documentation/core-language.md

   - `Spec -> visit Area1 while avoiding Area2` *syntactic sugar for __visit any point in Area1 while avoiding Area2__*
   - `Spec -> pick LimitedItem` *pick item(s) defined by item definition I (from your current point).
 If nothing can be picked, the specification is considered unrealizable*
   - `Spec -> drop LimitedItem` *drop item(s) defined by item definition I that it currently has (it should drop it on its location).
 If nothing can be dropped, the specification is considered unrealizable*
+  - `Spec -> strict Spec` only perform Spec if all actions can be completed (if one action fails, nothing executes)

 ## Items definitions and item filters
 Item filters function as logical filters.
 One can say _pick item_ with the meaning pick whatever there is at your current location, or _pick item has color blue_ meaning that one should pick whatever there is at current location **only** if it is blue.
 The item definition is then either a filter (takes everything that passes through the filter) or a single item (nondeterministically chosen) that passes the filter.